 My life list is short, though I was lucky to spend four years in the Netherlands after Nottingham, where I saw spoonbills, storks (in my local park), and bluethroats.
 Now I live in Toronto and I’ve had to replace my copy of British Birds with a guide for North America.
 My life list is already growing, just by placing a bird feeder in my back garden and watching the common birds that land there to feed.
 Others take advantage of the bird feeder too: chipmunks, black squirrels, and raccoons.

 The black squirrels were the first animal I spotted in my new home.
 I was waiting for a friend in Chinatown when I saw one disappear into a hole in the lid of a bin.
 Back in the UK squirrels weren’t an animal I paid much attention to, but after four years in the Netherlands, which only has a small population of red squirrels, I realised I had missed them.
+So much that I had moments when I’d be browsing the Internet and would end up looking at pictures of different kinds of squirrels, and even look up websites like aboutsquirrel.com to read more about them.
+Such is the enticement that these tiny creatures hold.
 I missed their acrobatics and their flickering tails.
 I missed their defensive chatter and their constant furtiveness, never letting their guard down even while munching on a nut.
 Despite the fact that they have taken to my capsicum coated, anti-squirrel, bird seed with gusto – even attempting to gnaw down the bird feeder – I still watch them, and the birds, with equal pleasure.

 The raccoons made an early appearance in our garden too.
 Just a few days after we moved into our new house, I was sat by the back door when a raccoon walked along the decking and down the steps on the other side.
 I immediately felt as though I had moved into the raccoon’s territory, and not the other way round.
 A few days later I spotted two raccoons, a mother and baby.
 My husband took a picture of them and posted it on Instagram and a Canadian friend commented that they looked hungry.
 I recalled how she had told me that people in Toronto hate raccoons because they are pests.
 Raccoons have also recently been identified as carrying rabies.
 But I was excited at the prospect of sharing my new home with these creatures.
 Then again, my first impression of raccoons had been formed years ago by Anne Matthews’s Wild Nights, a book about nature in New York City.